ValidMind for model validation 3 — Developing a potential challenger model

 Overfit Diagnosis Champion Vs Challenger

-The Overfit Diagnosis test evaluates the extent to which model performance on the training set diverges from performance on the test set across feature segments, using AUC as the metric for classification models.
-The results are presented for both the logistic regression (log_model_champion) and random forest (rf_model) models, with AUC gaps calculated for binned regions of key features.
-Visualizations and tabular data highlight regions where the absolute difference in AUC between training and test sets exceeds the default threshold of 0.04, indicating potential overfitting.
+The Overfit Diagnosis: champion_vs_challenger test evaluates the extent of overfitting by comparing model performance between training and test sets across feature segments.
+The results present AUC gaps for both the logistic regression (log_model_champion) and random forest (rf_model) models, highlighting regions where the difference in AUC between training and test data exceeds the default threshold of 0.04.
+Bar plots visualize these gaps for each feature, enabling identification of segments with significant overfitting.

 Key insights: